Heightening the Risk of Inflammatory Bowel Disease

 How Do You Reset Gut Health?

 Resetting your system starts here.
-Our 6-week reset enables you to recover from antibiotic use and dysbiosis, no matter your age.
+Our 6-week reset enables you to recover from antibiotic use and dysbiosis, regardless of age.

-I advise that in addition to week 1 advice, follow the advice that I share for Candida Overgrowth for more recommendations to reduce bacterial overgrowth.
+I would suggest that in addition to week 1 advice, follow the advice that I share for Candida Overgrowth for more recommendations to reduce bacterial overgrowth.

 It’s a powerful protocol for resetting your health and taking control of your IBD, reducing Crohn’s and colitis triggers.

-Then, you maintain your lifestyle with 260+ microbiota-loving recipes keeping you in tip-top health, having what you like now and again, which will keep you feeling happy.
+Then, you maintain your lifestyle with 300+ microbiota-loving recipes, keeping you in tip-top health, having what you like now and again, which will keep you happy.

-There are amazing craving hacks on the platform but remember, it is not about perfection.
+The platform has amazing craving hacks, but remember, it is not about perfection.
 Follow the EBS method 80% of the time.
 Have those foods and drinks that you love, too.

 Nothing is cut out 100% (keeping the bacteria), which keeps many people feeling unrestricted.

-Aiming for an 80/20 mindset for the majority of the time allows plenty of time for you to dip to 70/30 and sometimes 60/40.
+Aiming for an 80/20 mindset most of the time allows you to dip to 70/30 and sometimes 60/40.
 You just jump back when you can.
 It is all about damage limitation, and it works!

 The wonderful thing is that you feel it, and as you get to know your body more through the marked changes that Eat Burn Sleep promotes, you are more likely to be on this IBD and chronic disease-reducing lifestyle effortlessly.